JeDsilv/odd-composite/README.md

 # odd-composite
-Ugly and dirty C code: Learning and Testing
+Ugly and dirty C code and Math: Learning and Testing